iikareem/liteQueue/README.md

 Most apps don't need Redis.
 They need a reliable way to run background jobs without spinning up external services, managing connections, or paying for more infrastructure.

+**Your data stays local.** Because LiteQ uses SQLite, all job data is stored on your local disk rather than being sent over a network.
+This eliminates:
+- **Network Latency:** No round-trips to an external database.
+- **TLS Overhead:** No encryption/decryption cycles for every job enqueue.
+- **Connection Complexity:** No connection pooling or TCP handshake failures.

-Every external dependency adds network round-trips, connection pooling overhead, and a new failure domain.
-LiteQ eliminates all of it — your queue runs in-process with SQLite as a local file.
+Every external dependency adds a new failure domain.
+LiteQ eliminates all of it — your queue runs in-process.
 No TCP connections, no serialization hops, no dropped connections to retry.

 LiteQ uses SQLite as a persistent state machine.
 Jobs survive crashes, restarts, and deploys.
 Workers are isolated.
 Retries are automatic.
 And the entire thing is a single `npm install`.